Missouri

 Blue Man of Spring Creek

-In the Gasconade River region, locals tell of a tall, thin figure with blue skin haunting Spring Creek.
+In Douglas County, around Spring Creek and the Big North Fork area, with early 1900s newspaper coverage and later retellings, locals tell of a tall, thin figure with blue skin haunting Spring Creek.
 Reports from the late 19th century describe a glowing man wading silently through the water at night.

 Witnesses recall his dripping hair, pale empty eyes, and unnerving calm.
 Though rarely seen, the Blue Man remains one of Missouri’s most unsettling pieces of river folklore.